mydepsoftware/mydepsoftware.github.io/getting_started.md

   <details><summary class="tab"><h4 class="menutitle"> 9.
 Menu bar </h4></summary> <p>The menu bar contains different categories:</p>
 <ul>
         <li>File
-		<ul><li>Quit: Quit the interface.</li></ul></li>
+		<ul><li>Quit: This quits closes the interface.</li></ul></li>
         <li> Database
 		<ul>
-			<li>Search: Search open a popup menu where all data from the database are visible.
+			<li>Search: This opens a popup where all data from the database are visible.
 It is possible to look at the database for a specific model by long at Name, Author, Title, Journal and Year.
 A click on the desired model will display the corresponding values in the model part of the interface.</li>
-			<li>Import: Import a new database in the following formats: </li>
+			<li>Import: This imports a new database in the following formats: </li>
 				<ul>
 					<li> Tab-separated database </li>
 	 				<li> SQLite database </li>
 				</ul>
-			<li>Export: Export a database in the following format</li>
+			<li>Export: This exports a database in the following format</li>
 				<ul>
-					<li> Tab-separated database: Export at the desired location in .txt file:</li>
+					<li> Tab-separated database: This exports at the desired location in .txt file:</li>
 						<ul>
 							<li> Full user database: Contains all the models added and saved by the user</li>
 							<li> Initial database: Contains all the models provided with MyDEP</li>
 						</ul>
-	 				<li> SQLite database: Export at the desired location in .db file: </li>
+	 				<li> SQLite database: This exports at the desired location in .db file: </li>
 						<ul>
-							<li> Partial user database: Open a popup window where the user select the models created he wants to export.
+							<li> Partial user database: Opens a popup window where the user select the models created he wants to export.
 								<ul>
-									<li> <b> Save </b> button: the database will be saved at the desired location.</li>
+									<li> <b> Save </b> button: This save the database at the desired location.</li>
-									<li> <b> Save and submit </b> button: the database will be saved at the desired location and an email will be generated from the user mailbox.
-Please add the references of the paper to help to MyDEP admin to check and add the model to the initial database for all the users.</li>
+									<li> <b> Save and submit </b> button: The database will be saved at the desired location and an email will be generated from the user mailbox.
+Please add the references of the paper(s) to help to MyDEP admin to check and add the model to the initial database for all the users.</li>
 									<li> <b> Cancel</b> button: Cancel the export.</li>
 								</ul> </li>
-							<li> Full user database: Save at the desired location the full user database.</li>
+							<li> Full user database: This saves the full user database at the desired location.</li>
-	 						<li> Initial database: Save at the desired location the initial database provided with MyDEP.</li>
+	 						<li> Initial database: This saves the the initial database provided with MyDEP at the desired location.</li>
 						</ul>
 				</ul>
-			<li>Download database from GitHub: Download the initial database from the MyDEP GitHub page.</li>
+			<li>Download database from GitHub: This downloads the initial database from the MyDEP GitHub page.</li>
-			<li>Check for database updates at startup: Check if a new version of the initial database is available online at startup.</li>
+			<li>Check for database updates at startup: This checks if a new version of the initial database is available online at startup.</li>
 		</ul></li>
 	<li> Interface
 		<ul>